 - For the truly adventurous eater: deep-fried bamboo worms.

 Despite Bangkok's modernity, traditional, fresh markets—prevalent throughout the country—are much more prevalent here than supermarkets.
-They have no refrigeration, so meat and seafood are sold from beds of chipped ice—mostly to restaurants and other food vendors.
+Such markets generally have no refrigeration, so meat and seafood are sold from beds of chipped ice—mostly to restaurants and other food vendors.
 Fresh market food is also bought by wealthier households that do have the luxury of modern kitchens, and, more often than not, the luxury of household cooks.
-These markets are a fascinating way to get a grasp on the range of ingredients that go into Thai food, many of which are not available or not easily available in North America, like the berry-sized eggplants depicted below (photograph).
+These markets are a fascinating way to get a grasp on the range of ingredients that go into Thai food, many of which are not available or not easily available in North America, such as berry-sized eggplants.

 As someone who considered herself a connoisseur of Thai food before I went to Thailand, I was humbled by how limited my exposure to it North America had left me.
-Candidly, there were fewer peanuts, a lot less coconut milk and much less noodles than I had expected.
-Even if the Chinatowns of our larger cities in Northern America—including New York, San Francisco, and Toronto—offer us access to the basics that go into Thai food, such as galangal, shallots, shrimp paste, bird chilies, Thai basil and lemon grass, we simply do not have readily available the varieties of seafood and vegetables that I saw in a typical Thai fresh market.
+Candidly, there were fewer peanuts, a lot less coconut milk, and much less in the way of noodles than I had expected.
+Even if the Chinatowns of our larger cities in Northern America—including New York, San Francisco, and Toronto—offer us access to the basics that go into Thai food—such as galangal, shallots, shrimp paste, bird chilies, Thai basil, and lemon grass—we simply do not have readily available the varieties of seafood and vegetables that I saw in a typical Thai fresh market.

 Some other interesting and enjoyable facts I learned about Thai food, in general: